 If you have trouble falling asleep or staying asleep due to emotional or physical ailments, homeopathic remedies, or a variety of herbals may be able to help restore a restful, natural sleep.
 It is important to have an expert in the field assess you and your condition in order to prescribe the correct combination of remedies.
 I consulted with Tamara Der-Ohanian, Homeopath, and Diane Tait, Registered Herbalist, to see what sleep aids they would suggest.

 For better absorption and quality of herb, Diane Tait advises people use the alcohol tinctures rather than capsules.
-If your sleep problems are due to anxiety and tension, Tait recommends St John’s wort, a nervous system tonic.
+If your sleep problems are due to anxiety and tension, Tait recommends St. John’s Wort Tincture, a nervous system tonic.
 Blue Vervain is especially good when the insomnia is due to nervous exhaustion.
 If restlessness, nervousness or feelings of panic are keeping you awake, Lemon Balm, a relaxant, can help alleviate those feelings and quiet a racing heart.
-For sleeplessness due to pain and irritability, Tait recommends Chamomile which acts as an anti-inflammatory and relaxant.
+For sleeplessness due to pain and irritability, Tait recommends Chamomile Tincture which acts as an anti-inflammatory and relaxant.
 Hops are “great at turning off that active mind and calming the restless spirit.”
-Lastly there is Valerian Root.
+Lastly there is Valerian Root Tincture.
 This is a sedative, relaxant, and anti-spasmodic herb.
 It relieves muscle spasms, anxiety, and lowers blood pressure.
 The dose for Valerian is 1/4 – 1/2 tsp, or approximately 20-35 or 40 drops.

 Tait explains that the above-mentioned herbs are supportive to an exhausted nervous system and help relieve muscle tension, symptoms present in most insomniacs.
 Any of these herbs can be used alone, but best results usually come from a combination of two to four herbs.
 The recommended dosage is 1/2-1 tsp in a mouthful of water a half hour before bed.

 Besides the herbs and homeopathic remedies mentioned above, Mother Nature has other things in her cupboard that may help induce a better, sounder sleep.
-The expert supplements staff at Noah’s Natural Foods (on Bloor Street) provided the following valuable advice in regards to natural sleep aids:
+The expert supplements staff at (on Bloor Street) provided the following valuable advice in regards to natural sleep aids:

 1) Melatonin is a hormone naturally produced by your body which helps to regulate sleep patterns.
 It is available in a synthetic form as lozenges and capsules.
 The staff at Noah’s likes Now brand and suggest lozenges as the faster acting agent.
 It is recommended that this supplement only be taken to readjust sleep disruptions such as jet lag and the dose is 1-3 mg. to start.